 Bars and taverns, which are defined as places that do 60 percent of their business selling alcohol over the bar, could still permit smoking.

-Bowling centers could permit smoking only during league bowling hours, which is defined as after 6 p.m., and smoking would be permitted only in the concourse area.
+Bowling centers could permit smoking only during league bowling hours, defined as after 6 p.m., and smoking would be permitted only in the concourse area.
 There would be no smoking in the settee area and no smoking during open bowling hours.

 Bingo halls on school property are already prohibited from allowing smoking by state law.
 Other bingo halls would have to have at least one-third of their total seating capacity smoke-free within 180 days after the rules go into effect.
-Also separate smoking rooms could not be the only means of entry and exit to the facility nor to its restrooms.